 New York, NY 10032

 Dr. Steinglass currently conducts clinical research in anorexia nervosa.
-Her research aims to elucidate the neural mechanisms of anorexia nervosa, and to develop treatments to better prevent relapse.
+Her expertise includes the cognitive neuroscience of anorexia nervosa, and the development of novel, mechanism-based treatments.

 1. Steinglass JE, Albano AM, Simpson HB, Wang Y, Attia E, Walsh BT: Confronting Fear Using Exposure and Response Prevention for Anorexia Nervosa: A Randomized Controlled Pilot Study.
 International Journal of Eating Disorders 2013;on-line first